-The Bank experienced unacceptable levels of credit losses and / or provisions during the year ended 31st December 2018.
-These have been predominantly related to commodity based financing activity.
-During 2019, the Risk Appetite and Strategy for this activity has been rigorously reviewed and repositioned.
-As part of this process, the Bank is managing down certain exposures which could result in There remains some residual risk, although the current assessment is that provision levels are adequate.
-Further, the Bank is carrying out a comprehensive internal review to enhance the risk management and control framework across all business activities.
+The Bank experienced unacceptable levels of credit losses and provisions during the year ended 31st December 2018.
+These were predominantly related to commodity based financing activity.
+During 2019, the risk appetite and Strategy for this activity was rigorously reviewed and repositioned.
+As part of this process, the Bank managed down certain exposures.
+There remains some residual risk, although it is the Bank's view that provision levels are appropriate.
+Further, the Bank has carried out, and continues to carry out, a comprehensive internal review to enhance the risk management and control framework across all business activities.

-As a result, the Board is of the opinion that it has taken appropriate steps to provide reasonable assurance that the activities of the Bank will be managed in a prudent manner under-pinned by this enhanced governance and risk management framework.
+As a result, the Board is of the opinion that it has taken appropriate steps to provide reasonable assurance that the activities of the Bank continue to be managed in a prudent manner underpinned by this enhanced governance and risk management framework.